On $\gamma_5$ schemes and the interplay of SMEFT operators in the Higgs-gluon coupling: Introduction

 Furthermore, we point out that building the SMEFT expansion on the counting of the canonical dimension alone can lead to inconsistencies, as has been explained in Ref.~\cite{Buchalla:2022vjp}.
-In a counting scheme that in addition takes into acccount whether an operator is potentially loop-generated, the four-top operators and the chromomagnetic operator enter the Higgs-gluon coupling at the same order~\cite{Arzt:1994gp,Giudice:2007fh,Contino:2013kra,Buchalla:2014eca,Englert:2019rga,Muller:2021jqs,Guedes:2023azv} and therefore should not be considered in isolation.
+In a counting scheme that in addition takes into acccount whether an operator is potentially loop-generated, the four-top operators and the chromomagnetic operator enter the Higgs-gluon coupling at the same order \cite{Arzt:1994gp,Giudice:2007fh,Contino:2013kra,Buchalla:2014eca,Englert:2019rga,Muller:2021jqs,Buchalla:2022igv,Guedes:2023azv} and therefore should not be considered in isolation.

-Our paper is structured as follows: In Sec.~\ref{sec:operators} we discuss the operators we consider in our analysis and we fix our notation.
+Our paper is structured as follows: in Sec.~\ref{sec:operators} we introduce the operators considered in our analysis and we fix our notation.
 In Sec.~\ref{sec:gamma5} we discuss different schemes for the $D$-dimensional continuation of $\gamma_5$.
 Section~\ref{sec:preliminary} is devoted to the computation of one-loop subamplitudes required to obtain the result for the $gg\to h$ amplitude including the operators given in Sec.~\ref{sec:operators}.
 The two different schemes are then used for the computation of the $gg\to h$ rate presented in Sec.~\ref{sec:calculation}.
-We also discuss how to absorb the scheme-dependent contributions into scheme-dependent parameters and obtain, finally, a scheme-independent physical result.
+We also discuss how the scheme-dependence of the parameters of the theory compensates for the scheme-dependence of the matrix elements, providing a scheme-independent physical result.
 In Sec.~\ref{sec:matching} we validate our approach by means of a matching with two simple models.
 In Sec.~\ref{sec:moreinterplay} we briefly show that a non trivial interplay exists not only in the case of four-top operators, as detailed in this work, but also when other operators containing chiral vertices are involved.
 In App.~\ref{app:htobb} we show the result we obtain for $\Gamma \left( h \to \bar{b}b \right)$ as a side-product of our analysis, commenting also in this case about the scheme-independence of the result.
 In App.~\ref{app:RGE} we discuss the relation between the counterterms and the anomalous dimension matrix, highlighting some subleties that arise when dimensional regularisation is used.
 In App.~\ref{app:results} we report the scheme-independent part of the $gg\to h$ amplitude and in App.~\ref{app:FR} we give the Feynman rules needed for our computation.